bkillenit/CTCI/1ch/README.md

 - O(1) access to elements

 ### Strings
-- assume you are concatenating n strings with all length x
+assume you are concatenating n strings, all with length x
 - on each concatenation, a new copy of the string is created and each char is copied over, one by one
 - each iteration requires us to copy the (iteration number) * x chars
 	- ex.
 2nd iteration requires 2x copies while third requires 3x copies
 	- this results in O(x + 2x + 3x + ... + nx) copies
 	- reduces to O(xn^2) time
-- StringBuffer can help avoid this problem
+StringBuffer can help avoid this problem
 - creates resizable array to hold the chars from each string
 - copies back to a string after all chars from all input strings have been added